Madmalicius/RMURV2-traffic-analysis/readme.md

 The output of this file is stable frame.

-For having a rosbag with snippit of the stable frame(30sec)
+For having a rosbag with snippit of the stable frame(30sec) - the rosbag is under src, where the 2 other folder is(traffic_analysis_from_drones, video_stabilizer_node).
 ```
 roslaunch traffic_analysis_from_drones CreateRosbag_stableFrame.launch
 ```